sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/index.md

 Kubernetes is recommended for non-standard deployments where Docker Compose is not a viable option.

 This path will require advanced knowledge of Kubernetes.
-For team's without the ability to support this, please speak to your Sourcegraph contact about using Docker Compose instead.
+For teams without the ability to support this, please speak to your Sourcegraph contact about using Docker Compose instead.

 Helm provides a simple mechanism for deployment customizations, as well as a much simpler upgrade experience.

 If you are unable to use Helm to deploy, but still want to use Kubernetes, follow our [Kubernetes deployment documentation](kubernetes/index.md).
 This path will require advanced knowledge of Kubernetes.
-For team's without the ability to support this, please speak to your Sourcegraph contact about using Docker Compose instead.
+For teams without the ability to support this, please speak to your Sourcegraph contact about using Docker Compose instead.

 ## Reference repositories